Structure of Chern-Simons Graviton Scattering Amplitudes from Topological Graviton Equivalence Theorem and Double Copy: Conclusions

-In Section\,\ref{sec:2}, we presented a covariant formulation of the TMG theory in Eq.\eqref{eq:LTMG-phi} by introducing an unphysical dilaton field through the conformal transformation \eqref{eq:CT-gmunu}.\ Then, we conducted the BRST quantization of this covariant TMG theory by constructing proper gauge-fixing terms \eqref{eq:gaugefix-1}-\eqref{eq:gaugefix-2} and ghost terms.\ We demonstrated that this covariant TMG theory conserves the physical degrees of freedom (DoF) in the massless limit, under which the physical massive graviton becomes an unphysical massless graviton and its physical DoF is converted to the massless dilaton.\ We also discussed the massive spinor-helicity formalism in the 3d spacetime, which is useful for our amplitude analysis in Section\,\ref{sec:4}.
+In Section\,\ref{sec:2.1}, we presented the WTMG theory in Eq.\eqref{eq:LTMG-phi} by introducing an unphysical dilaton field through the Weyl transformation \eqref{eq:CT-gmunu}.\ Then, we performed the BRST quantization of this WTMG theory by constructing Lorentz-covariant gauge-fixing terms \eqref{eq:gaugefix-1}-\eqref{eq:gaugefix-2} and the corresponding ghost terms.\ We showed that the Landau-gauge graviton propagator \eqref{eq:Dh-Landau} (with $\xi\!=\!\zeta\hsm\!=\!0$) has good high-energy behavior $m/p^3$, which is better than that of the Feynman-gauge graviton propagator \eqref{eq:Dh-xi=zeta=1} (with $\xi\!=\!\zeta\!=\!1$ and scaling as $1/p^2\hs$) and that of the unitary-gauge graviton propagator \eqref{eq:Dh-unitary} (with $\zeta\!=\!\infty$ and scaling as $1/p^2\hs$).\ We demonstrated that the WTMG theory conserves the physical degrees of freedom (DoF) in the massless limit, under which the physical massive graviton becomes an unphysical massless graviton and its physical DoF is converted to the massless dilaton.\ In Section\,\ref{sec:2.2new}, we analyzed the pure dilaton (scalar) self-interactions under field redefinition in the WTMG (WTMGS) theory and proved that in the WTMG (WTMGS) theory the pure dilaton (scalar) self-interactions do not contribute to the on-shell leading-order dilaton (scalar) amplitudes as shown in Eq.\eqref{eq:LphiHat} and Eq.\eqref{eq:L-phih/psih-kin}.\ We further proved in Eq.\eqref{eq:M0[Nphi]=M0[Npsi]} that for the WTMGS theory, the $N$-point dilaton amplitudes and physical scalar amplitudes are equal at the leading order of high energy expansion.